AndrewPBartson/DeepStack/README.md

 **1) - I don't understand how to chain constructors.**
 **2) - Wouldn't it be better to make BankAccount be an abstract class?**

 I started to change the application into a console application in which the user could select type of account from an enum.
 However I got confused when trying to write the constructors.
-As currently built, user can create an account from the base class which means that "AccountType" might be set in two places.
+As currently built, user can create an account from the base class or a derived class which means that "AccountType" may be set twice.
 I didn't know where to locate the enum so both the base class and derived class could have access.
 I guess I need more practice with polymorphism.